ItsYourBoyNoah/Durchie/README.md

 # Self Hosting

-Download the zip
+- Download the zip
-run npm install inside the folder edit .env.example to .env and fill in the token of your bot go to config.js and put in your discord ID to have access to eval, exec etc.
+- Run npm install inside the folder
+- Edit .env.example to .env and fill in the token of your bot
+- Go to config.js and put in your discord ID to have access to eval, exec etc.
-Run index.js
+- Run index.js